magicJack made full use of the narrow field.

 The Boston Breakers’ attack continues to lack a cutting edge.

 Boston failed to break through with a game-changing goal for the second week running.
 The team got off to a flying start two weeks ago against the Atlanta Beat, but have seemed anemic since.
 It doesn’t seem to be for a lack of trying either.
 The Breakers put forth 13 shots on Saturday, all of which were on target.
-Jill Loyden was forced to make 12 saves, including warding off a gilded chance courtesy of Keelin Winters in the 78th minute.
+Jill Loyden was forced to make 12 saves,.
 Entering the season, it was curious to see who would provide the goals once Boston’s first rate strike force was absent for the World Cup.
 Perhaps more topical question is where the goals will come from when those players are present.

 The Western New York Flash don’t deserve the “new FC Gold Pride” tag…yet.